Who sexually abuses children

-If you are at all worried over someone else’s sexual behaviour then call the Stop it Now!, freephone confidential helpline on 0808 1000 900 or email firstname.lastname@example.org for advice, support and information.
-Please bear in mind there will be a delay in response to the email service, for an immediate response please call our confidential Helpline - 0808 1000 900.
+If you are at all worried over someone else's sexual behaviour then call the Stop it Now!
+Freephone, anonymous and confidential helpline on 0808 1000 900 for advice, support and information.

-You may also want to look at our Parents Protect! website for further advice on how to implement child safety plans in order to protect your children from adults who concern you.
+You may also want to look at our Parents Protect! website for further advice on how to implement child safety plans in order to protect your children from sexual harm.

 Sign up for news & updatesFill In Our Newsletter Form Here